 Only grandfathered and non-comprehensive options, such as short-term plans, are exempt from this requirement.
 Section 2713 incorporates evidence-based services with an “A” or “B” grade based on the most recent USPSTF recommendations when establishing adult preventive requirements.

-In June 2019, you made the PrEP recommendation.
+In June 2019, the PrEP recommendation was made.
 Under federal requirements, beginning with the plan year that starts precisely one year after the issue date, a plan or insurer must cover a new or updated recommended preventive service.

 PrEP Recommendations from the USPSTF